 What happens during a mental health crisis breathing space?

-Once you start your mental health crisis breathing space, you will remain in breathing space for as long as you receive mental health crisis treatment plus another 30 days.
+Once you start your mental health crisis breathing space, you will remain there for as long as you receive mental health crisis treatment plus another 30 days.

 Mental health crisis breathing space process

-- An AMPH signs an evidence form to say that you are receiving crisis treatment.
+- An AMHP signs an evidence form to say that you are receiving crisis treatment.